tpwoodward/internet-project-development/README.md

 Hi Dan!
 Please run "npm install" in the terminal before running "npm start" as node modules were removed to allow for a smooth upload to Blackboard with a smaller file size.

+I have included social media share buttons in the footer, which share the main screen of the site.

 ## Available Scripts

 In the project directory, you can run: